anant90/RSA/README.txt

-Declaration of originality:

-This is to declare that the project has been made solely by myself without discussion with any other student.

-Currently there are a few drawbacks in the project which I will work on in the future if I return to this project:
+There are a few drawbacks in the project which I will work on in the future if I return to this project:

 1. For generating primes, Fermat's test is used, which checks upto 10 times for non-failure of the test.
 This does not ensure that the number finally chosen IS a prime, and the algorithm fails if it not.